terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/08_Deb_Development.md

 **Dual-Package Mode Mandatory Constraints:**

-- **Version Consistency:** The `Version` fields of the data package and source package must be exactly the same; inconsistencies result in immediate rejection.
+- **Version Display (not a consistency requirement):** the platform does **not** require the two packages to carry the same `Version`, and does not compare them.
+The version shown in the App Center always comes from the `version` field in `config.ini` — make sure that field states the version you intend to release.
 - **Content Restrictions:** The data package (`<appid>.deb`) **must not contain any binary files**, otherwise it will be immediately rejected.
 - **Installation Order:** Automatically guaranteed by the APT repository dependency mechanism (data package `Depends` on the source package); no additional configuration required.
 - **Source Package Independence:** The deb source package must be independently installable on the TOS 7.0 system using the `dpkg -i` command.